mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 At TL 9, the scanner also provides an indication of Psionic Strength but it does not provide a precise figure (within +/– 2 points of actual Psionic Strength).
-The device can remote scan up to a range of 10 metres.
+The device can remote scan up to a range of 10 meters.

 At TL10, the scanner provides an accurate Psionic Strength reading and also indicates which talents the subject has a propensity for

 learning (these specifics will need to be adjudicated by the Referee).
-The device can remote scan up to a range of 20 metres.
+The device can remote scan up to a range of 20 meters.

 Psi Scanner Cost: TL8 Cr.
 10,000; TL 9+ Cr.
 8,000.